 The "Massachusetts-To-English" Conversion Guide For Tourists

-We in Massachusetts love to have you come visit.
-You out-of-towners talk funny, and we find that delightful.
+We in Massachusetts (we call each other bay staters) love to have you come visit.
+You out-of-towners talk funny, and we find that charming.

 But we’ve also noticed that you sometimes have a little trouble understanding us, so as a public service, I’m offering this language conversion tutorial for those of you who are planning a visit.